Kitura/swift-ubuntu-docker/README.md

-# Swift Ubuntu v15.10 - Docker
+# Swift Ubuntu v14.04 - Docker
-Docker image with the the latest Swift binaries (DEVELOPMENT-SNAPSHOT-2016-02-25-a) and dependencies.
-Our development team uses this image for development and testing of Swift applications on the Linux Ubuntu (v15.10) operating system.
+Docker image with the Swift binaries (DEVELOPMENT-SNAPSHOT-2016-04-12-a) and dependencies.
+Our development team uses this image for development and testing of Swift applications on the Linux Ubuntu (v14.04) operating system.